 Everyone agreed that since frogs failed all three tests, they must not be mammals.

-We worked as a group to solve a couple more and then I sent students off in pairs to sort a complete stack of cards onto their own game boards.
+We worked as a group to solve a couple more.
+Then, I sent students off in pairs to sort a complete stack of mammal sort cards onto their own game boards.

 Students were excited to take turns picking a card off of the animal pile and explaining why or why not they believed the animal was a mammal.